wiencheck/Bauly/README.md

 ...
 ```

-It's important because the `completionHandler` of this method doesn't get called if no banner has actually been dismissed.
+It's important as the `completionHandler` of this method doesn't get called if no banner has actually been dismissed.

 ### Todos